Abiola1140/LITA_WORKSHOP_DOCUMENTATION/README.md

    - After careful consideration, four questions need to be answered:
 1. Which region do revenue flourish the most?
-2. Which product categories are driving sales?
+2. Which line of business drives sales?
 3. Which stores outperform others?
 4. what is the peak revenue periods over the last two years?